The Brown Foundation, Inc.

 • Primary care services and community-based clinics

-• Hospital systems and medical research institutions Example: Baylor College of Medicine received multiple grants totaling over $25 million in 2024
+• Hospital systems and medical research institutions Example: Baylor College of Medicine received a $25 million grant in 2024 to support the new home for the School of Medicine and School of Health Professions

 Civic Assets (12% of lifetime grants) Supporting "places where communities gather, families spend time, and greenspace is abundant."
 The Foundation supports: